nythrox/Flare.css/README.md

 <h1> Flare.css</h1>
 Flare is a modern CSS library that allows you to create responsive layouts with less code.
+Flare also gives you faster and better ways to create layouts by using flexbox to its full potential.
 <h2>Automatic Responsiveness and Manual Responsiveness</h2>
 <p>
 Flare can handle responsiveness automatically but also gives you the option to manually control it.